saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/quiz/quiz_questions.md

 >  1

-22. Chosse the option that shows the coorect output for the following expression? (single choice)
+22. Choose the option that shows the correct output for the following expression? (single choice)
 ```python
 print (-17 // 4)
 ```